dtczelo/Drum-Sequencer-built-with-Tone.js-Vue.js-and-Vuex/README.md

 # Machinery

-Drum Sequencer built with Tone.js, Vue.js and Vuex.
+Drum Sequencer built with Tone.js, Vue.js, Vuex and can be run with electron.
 Vuex handle clock, sounds routing and sequencer data.

 ![Front panel](./src/assets/Front.jpg)